-To the Shareholders of Hatch Interactive Technologies Corp. (formerly Tosca Resources Corp.)
+To the Shareholders of Fandom Sports Media Corp. (formerly Hatch Interactive Technologies Corp.):

-We have audited the accompanying consolidated financial statements of Hatch Interactive Technologies Corp., which comprise the consolidated statement of financial position at January 31, 2016, and the consolidated statements of loss and comprehensive loss, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Fandom Sports Media Corp., which comprise the consolidated statements of financial position as at January 31, 2017 and 2016, and the consolidated statements of loss and comprehensive loss, changes in equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.